Immigration Voice: Goals and accomplishments

-On March 3 and March 4, 2014, Immigration Voice members held over 300 meetings with lawmakers and congressional staff over two days.
-Participants advocated for action on immigration that year and a greater focus on stopping the green card backlogs faced by employment-based immigrants.
-Immigration Voice's primary goal is to reduce delays with green cards for Indian high-skilled immigrants in order to work legally within the United States.
-Currently, the green card system takes about 12 years before an Indian high-skilled national may be granted permanent residence.

-One of the biggest accomplishments for Immigration Voice was being involved in the movement of the DREAM Act.
-The DREAM Act was first suggested in 2001 and has recently been reintroduced in the United States Senate.
-The Act would allow conditional residency to students who are illegal aliens, arrived in the U.S. as minors, graduated from U.S. high schools and lived in the country for five or more years, prior to the bill's enactment.
-California has embraced a version of the DREAM Act that would allow illegal alien children living in the United States to be given private college scholarships to state schools.

 On May 8, 2014, the U.S. Department of Homeland Security announced proposed regulations that will allow dependent spouses of certain principal workers to be able to request employment authorization.
 The current rules are stopping thousands of immigrant spouses living legally in the United States from working while waiting on their permanent residency.
 The extreme backlogs are making families from certain countries struggle, most notably India; current rules cause financial stress over many years and denying the U.S. economy of the talents of these high-skilled future Americans.